shubhamkumarjha123/py_codes/folder/Multiplication table according to user.md

-# Multiplication table according to user
+# Multiplication table according to the user

 ```python